Azure/Cloud-Native/website/blog-cnny/2023-02-03/scaling.md

 ## Exercise

 Let's try out the scaling configurations that we just walked through using [our sample application](https://aka.ms/azure-voting-app-rust).
 If you still have your environment from Day 1, you can use that.
-Otherwise, we'll use the [same setup steps]().
+Otherwise, we'll use the [same setup steps from Monday's post](../2023-01-30/PodsAndDeployments.md#setting-up-a-kubernetes-environment-in-azure).

 ### Set Up Your Environment (if you don't have one yet)